W1XAY

-W1XAY was one of the first television stations in the world, being founded on June 14, 1928.
-It was called as "WLEX" from its sister radio station, in Lexington, Massachusetts, United States (near Boston), the current day WVEI in Worcester.
+W1XAY was one of the first television stations in the United States.
+It debuted on June 14, 1928.
+At that time, it was the sister station of "WLEX" in Lexington, Massachusetts, United States (near Boston), the current day WVEI in Worcester.

 The television station broadcast on a wavelength of 85.7 meters (3.5 MHz), with 48 vertical lines of resolution, and 18 frames per second.
 It shut down in March 1930.

 The station was owned by the Boston Post, which also owned WLEX.

 The WLEX call letters now reside with WLEX-TV, the NBC television network affiliate in Lexington, Kentucky.